kshitijsoni/GSoC-2022--Extraction-of-data-from-tables-in-Scientific-papers/TabularData_Extractor/Readme.md

 2. Python Files in the 'TabularData_Extractor' folder includes: (MAIN.py , Combined.py, DOC_2_PDF.py, PDF_2_JPG.py)
 3. Sub-folders in the 'TabularData_Extractor' folder includes: (INPUT FILES, PROCESSED FILES 1, PROCESSED FILES 2, OUTPUT FILES, poppler-0.68.0)
 4. We have attached Tesseract OCR (tesseract-ocr-setup-4.00.00dev.exe) with our files, install it if you haven't installed Tesseract OCR already.
-5. Install all the supported libraries using pip install, libraries needed to be installed(if already not installed) are:
+5. Install all the supported libraries using pip install, libraries needed to be installed(if already not installed) are:/ 5.1 win32com.client/
-   5.1 win32com.client
-   5.2 glob
+   5.2 glob/
-   5.3 shutil
+   5.3 shutil/
-   5.4 os
+   5.4 os/
-   5.5 pdf2image
+   5.5 pdf2image/
-   5.6 cv2
+   5.6 cv2/
-   5.7 numpy
+   5.7 numpy/
-   5.8 PILLOW
+   5.8 PILLOW/
-   5.9 scipy
+   5.9 scipy/
-   5.10 collections
+   5.10 collections/
-   5.11 matplotlib
+   5.11 matplotlib/
-   5.12 copy
+   5.12 copy/
-   5.13 pytesseract
+   5.13 pytesseract/
-   5.14 xlsxwriter
+   5.14 xlsxwriter/
 6.Hope everything sets up poperly if not read the section below it will help.
-7. Now add the Input Files(PDF, Images, Word Document) in 'INPUT FILES' folder, and run:
-  7.1 MAIN for python 2.py file(if you have python 2 installed in your system)
+7. Now add the Input Files(PDF, Images, Word Document) in 'INPUT FILES' folder, and run:/ 7.1 MAIN for python 2.py file(if you have python 2 installed in your system) / or /
-		or
-  7.2 MAIN for python 3.py file(if you have python 3 installed in your system).
+  7.2 MAIN for python 3.py file(if you have python 3 installed in your system). /
-   Once code runs itself, you can see the Excel output in 'OUT FILES' folder.
+   Once code runs itself, you can see the Excel output in 'OUT FILES' folder./